Yellow Jackets sting Green Wave in double header - Mississippi's Best Community Newspaper

 Special to The Natchez Democrat

 Baseball players are superstitious.
 In the dugout, the bench often repeats a routine that resulted in a hit or run at the last at-bat.
-Not even a new dugout “rally monster” helped Cathedral against Oak Forest of Amite, Louisiana, last Friday.
+Not even a new dugout “rally monster”, a cookie monster with chains, could help Cathedral against Oak Forest of Amite, Louisiana, last Friday.

 Cathedral (7-7) lost a double header to Oak Forest Academy (7-9).
 Oak Forest won the first game 9-5 and the second 8-7 at Chester Wills Field in Natchez.